Generic name: clomipramine [ kloe-MI-pra-meen ]

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-You should not take this medicine if you are allergic to clomipramine or to similar antidepressants (amitriptyline, amoxapine, desipramine, doxepin, imipramine, nortriptyline, protriptyline, or trimipramine).
+you are allergic to antidepressants such as amitriptyline, amoxapine, trimipramine, desipramine, doxepin, imipramine, nortriptyline, or protriptyline.

 bipolar disorder (manic-depression), schizophrenia or other mental illness;